iTwin/appui/CONTRIBUTING.md

 Please follow these conventions when contributing to AppUI

 - Be sure that your branch is up to date with the master branch (i.e. `git merge origin/master`)
-- Classnames should follow this formula: [abrv. of module name] + [folder] + [component].
-For example, when working inside the Message Center module on MessageCenterField on the dialog, one would use `”mc-messagecenterfield-dialog”`
 - All components should import a single SCSS file with a matching name, e.g. `Message.tsx` importing `Message.scss`.
-SCSS files should be siblings of their relative component files.
+SCSS files should be siblings of their relative component files
+- We are planning to migrate to CSS modules.
+Until then, minimize potential class name clashes by following this formula:

+  [abbr. of package name] + [folders] + [component]

+  Package name abbreviations:

+  - @itwin/appui-react - uifw
+  - @itwin/components-react - components
+  - @itwin/core-react - core
+  - @itwin/imodel-components-react - icr

+For example, when working on `MessageCenterField` component under `status-bar/fields` directory in `@itwin/appui-react` one would use `”uifw-statusBar-fields-dialog”`

 ---